 Another question we often receive is “Are you affiliated somehow with James Allen?”
 Again, a very fair question deserving an honest and open response.

-The answer is that we are affiliated with James Allen, but no more than we are affiliated with any other diamond vendor.
-As mentioned earlier, we have affiliate agreements with numerous vendors.
+So the straight answer is yes, we are affiliated with James Allen, but no more than we are affiliated with any other diamond vendor.
 We recommend James Allen most of the time because, simply put, they are the best.

 Offering Professional Opinions

-It’s a pleasure for us to take a small part in helping you decide on the perfect diamond….
+It’s a pleasure for us to play a part in helping you decide on that perfect diamond…